ste2425/PSP-Bluetooth/docs/build guide.md

 - Jumpers and pins (see Jumpers below)
 - TV out cable

+## Note about FFC Connectors

+If you choose to have JLCPCB assemble your Consolizer then ignore this.

+If you assemble it yourself be sure to use FFC connectors with the contacts facing up.
+Pin one on the PSP's connectors is the opposite side to pin one on the Consolizer so the combination of cables chosen (Type A) and the connector itself allows us to flip the pin numbers.
+(This was lazy design on my part, easier to flip than re-arrange the board layout)

 ## Mounting Arduino & MCP4251

 The Arduino and MCP4251 can be mounted permanently or be removable.
 The MCP4251 can be soldered directly to the PCB or using a DIP socket.